algosup/2024-2025-project-1-fpga-team-2/documents/technical/technical_specification.md

 To display anything on the VGA screen, we display pixels in segments, which means the screen is refreshed by quickly changing the color of each pixel horizontally, progressing row by row until it reaches the bottom-right corner.

-As shown in the diagram below, the screen is divided into rows and columns, represented by the V_sync_Pulse and H_sync_Pulse, which alternate between 1 and 0 depending on their current state.
+As shown in the diagram below, the screen is divided into rows and columns, represented by the V_Sync_Pulse and H_Sync_Pulse, which alternate between 1 and 0 depending on their current state.

 Once the program finishes drawing a row, the V_Sync_Pulse will change state to 1, moving the process to the next row.
 This continues until the final row is drawn, at which point the H_Sync_Pulse will also switch to 1.